mbourgey/CBW_HTseq_module3/README.md

   --threads 2 --regionName ACTL8 --output originalQC/
 ```

-open a web browser on your laptop, and navigate to `http://XX.oicrcbw.ca`, where `XX` is the id of your node.
-You should be able to find there the directory hierarchy under `~/HTseq/Module3/` on your node. open `originalQC` folder and open the images.
+open another terminer and launch the following command to copy your data into your local computer  `scp -r userXX@CBW.calculquebec.cloud:workspace/HTseq/Module3/originalQC . `, where `XX` is the id of your account.
+You may enter your password.
+Once the copy is done, open `originalQC` folder and open the images.
+Another possibility is to look at the precomputed results here ` https://datahub-39-cm2.p.genap.ca/HTseq/Module`

 **What stands out in the graphs?**